abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Every category theory guide (including mine) starts by talking about set theory, however looking back I really don't know why that is the case - most books that focus around a given subject don't start by introducing an entirely different subject.
 Perhaps the set-first approach is the best way to introduce people to categories.
 Or perhaps using sets to introduce categories is just one of the things that people just do because everyone else does it.
 But one thing is for sure - we don't need to study sets in order to understand categories.
 So now I would like to start over and talk about categories as a first concept.
 So pretend like it's a new book.

 So, a category is a collection of objects (things) where the "things" can be anything you want.
-Consider, for example, these ~~colourful~~ grey balls:
+Consider, for example, these ~~colorful~~ gray balls:

 ![Balls](elements.svg)